drisso/mbkmeans/NOTES.md

 			- Does a good job of talking about the high I/O overhead as number of data points increases
 			- In contrast to other algorithms above which all need _M_ MapReduce jobs sequentially for _M_ _k_-means iterations, this algorithm only needs 1 MapReduce job (lower I/O overhead compared to PKMeans)
 			- Considered different approaches to merge intermediate centroids: hierarchical merging or minimum average sum of square error (ASSE) ?
-			- **Bad:**: As one reducer only executes _k_-means on a small portion, can lead to a loss of accuracy
+			- **Bad:** As one reducer only executes _k_-means on a small portion, can lead to a loss of accuracy
 2. Subsampling
 	- MiniBatchKMeans seems popular.
 Works on random subsamples.
 Exists implementation in R (ClusterR).
 Here's some links:
 		* https://algorithmicthoughts.wordpress.com/2013/07/26/machine-learning-mini-batch-k-means/